 - 2 How Do Fitness Trackers Work?

-- 4 How Accurate Do Fitness Trackers Count Steps?
+- 4 How Do Activity Trackers Determine When You Are Sleeping?

 - 7 Are Fitness Trackers Worth It?